Downloads and Templates

 Brand guidelines encapsulate the image, primary messaging, and various ways we represent Virginia Tech.

-When used appropriately, design elements create energy and depth in a design and form a visual system that is uniquely Virginia Tech’s.
+Our design elements are a key way to differentiate the Virginia Tech brand.
+When we use them appropriately, they create energy and depth in a design and form a visual system that is uniquely Virginia Tech’s.
+Learn more about design and how to apply branded design elements.

 Virginia Tech’s brand architecture has six levels.
 At the top of the architecture is the master brand, followed in order by primary brand extensions, secondary brand extensions, tertiary brand extensions, sub-brands, individual brands, and endorsed brands.
 Each level of the architecture has its own unique relationship to the master brand and, therefore, its own set of rules.
 Learn how to use the master brand logo and what to avoid.